Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 ### CONTENTS ###
 1. Inference
-/Inference mult: Used for Inference.
+<br />Inference mult: Used for Inference.
 Users need to manually create a test list of audio and mel (.wav and .wav.pt) based on their own directory.
 2. MOS
-/Calculate MOS
+<br />Calculate MOS
-/MOS evaluation
+<br />MOS evaluation
 5. STOI
 6. Training